romland/bludit-providi-mailer/README.md

-## ProvidiMailer
+## Mail engine for Bludit CMS

+**ProvidiMailer** is a robust, developer-first mail engine for the Bludit CMS built specifically to eliminate the "black box" of email delivery.
+Instead of blindly firing off emails and hoping they arrive, this plugin gives you complete observability and proactively stops you from making common configuration mistakes.

 Let's be honest: configuring website email delivery is a nightmare of silent failures, spam filters, and DNS footguns.
-If you only set up SMTP once a year, you are practically guaranteed to step on a landmine—whether it's a mismatched DMARC policy, a missing PHP extension, or an anti-spoofing filter quietly dropping your emails into the void.
+If you only set up SMTP once a year, you are practically guaranteed to step on a landmine -- whether it's a mismatched DMARC policy, a missing PHP extension, or an anti-spoofing filter quietly dropping your emails into the void.

-**ProvidiMailer** is a robust, developer-first mail engine for the Bludit CMS built specifically to eliminate the "black box" of PHP email delivery.
-Instead of blindly firing off emails and hoping they arrive, this plugin gives you complete observability and proactively stops you from making common configuration mistakes.

 ### Core Features